danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 2. *Assign:* Given the example above, there are three text values to store: "what", "is", and "array".
 Since array is a list of values and it is needed to be identified individually, an array index is used to represent the position of each piece of data in an array.
 It starts with [0] as the first item, then [1] as the second, and so forth.
 Therefore `words[0] ="what"` means that the first index item of the array words is a string and with the value "what".
 3. *Re(use):* The `print()` function is just an example to indicate how you may retrieve and use the data, you can print it in the console area, or you can arrange to draw on a canvas.

-Tho ask how many items in an array, the syntax `arrayname.length` is used.
+To ask how many items in an array, the syntax `arrayname.length` is used.

 Let's see the sample below from *Asterisk Painting*: